hashicorp/terraform-provider-aws/website/docs/r/db_instance.html.markdown

 is created.
 If false is specified, a DB snapshot is created before the DB instance is deleted, using the value from `final_snapshot_identifier`.
 Default is `false`.
+* `delete_automated_backups` - (Optional) Determines whether to remove automated
+backups immediately after the DB instance is deleted.
+Default is `false`.
 * `snapshot_identifier` - (Optional) Specifies whether or not to create this database from a snapshot.
 This correlates to the snapshot ID you'd find in the RDS console, e.g: rds:production-2015-06-26-06-05.